AbanoubShafiq/AbanoubShafiq/README.md

 ## 🛠 About Me

-I'm a passionate Full Stack Developer specializing in .NET technologies using C#, Entity Framework, and LINQ.
-I have extensive experience in backend development, database management, and data structures & algorithms.
+I'm a motivated Full Stack Developer with strong skills in ASP.NET MVC, .NET Core, and Angular.
+I have hands-on experience in backend development, database design, and building responsive web applications using Bootstrap and JavaScript.

 🔹 ITI 9-Month Graduate
-🔹 Experience with SQL Server, MySQL, and Oracle
+🔹 Skilled in ASP.NET MVC, .NET Core, Entity Framework Core, and Angular 🔹 Experience with SQL Server and database management
-🔹 Strong knowledge of API Development & Web Applications
-🔹 Passionate about clean code, performance optimization, and problem-solving
+🔹 Strong background in Web Development, API Integration, and System Design 🔹 Passionate about clean architecture, best coding practices, and continuous learning

 ---